A high school principal is apologizing for lack of sportsmanship after the football team won a game 106-0 | NewsChannel 3-12

 “We value the hard work and commitment made by every student athlete and regret these actions have taken the focus away from the positive strides our programs have made at IUSD.”

-Inglewood High School’s quarterback is UCLA-bound and scored 13 touchdowns in the game.
+Inglewood High School’s quarterback is UCLA-bound and passed for 13 touchdowns in the game.
 The team scored 56 points in the first quarter, and by halftime was up 83-0.

 The most controversial move came when Inglewood’s head coach went for a two-point conversion when the team was already up 104-0, tying Hilo High School in Hawaii for the highest-scoring high school football game in the last five years.